Polyethylene Under Concrete Slabs

 Many residential builders pay little attention to concrete slab specifications, at least until they have flooring problems.
 But “anyone who has been successfully sued starts to pay attention,” said Donnelly.
 With the recommendations of the ACI 302 committee now in line with most building science experts, there seems to be a firm consensus that the vapor retarder belongs immediately under a concrete slab.

-Building scientist Joe Lstiburek tells contractors, “Repeat after me: don’t ever, ever, put a layer of sand between a plastic vapor barrier and a concrete slab — don’t even think about it.”
+Lstiburek tells contractors, “Repeat after me: don’t ever, ever, put a layer of sand between a plastic vapor barrier and a concrete slab — don’t even think about it.”

 Still, some concrete contractors may be reluctant to abandon blotter sand, fearing problems with excess bleed water, slab curling, and cracking.
-But by switching to higher-strength concrete, by reducing the water/cement ratio, and by using adequate steel to prevent curling, these problems can be controlled.
+But by switching to higher-strength concrete, reducing the water/cement ratio, and using adequate steel to prevent curling, these problems can be controlled.
 “The water/cement ratio should not exceed 0.45,” said Kanare.
 “You should specify a 5-sack mix, and the largest possible sized aggregate.
 For a 4-inch slab, you should be using 1-inch aggregate.”

 In an article on blotter sand, Lstiburek imagined the objections of a concrete contractor from California: “‘Yeah, but if I don’t put the sand layer in there it will take too long to finish the floor.’
 Yes, that’s true if you use crappy concrete with too much water in it.
 The easy answer is: don’t use crappy concrete.”